Continuity plan Jeugdhulp Friesland

 Why was the continuity plan drawn up?

-The Continuity Plan was drawn up to secure care for young people in Friesland.
+The Continuity Plan was drawn up to assure the care for young people in Friesland.
 In the plan, we make firm choices about the supply of care and operations at JHF.
-By making those choices, together we ensure that JHF can continue to exist.
+That way, together we ensure that JHF can continue to exist.
 JHF is a major provider of youth care in Friesland and this will ensure that young people in our province can continue to get the care they need.

 Summary of the Continuity plan

-JHF needs financial support to avoid liquidity problems.
+JHF needs financial support to avoid payment problems.
 JHF wants to claim a €2.5 million loan from the Ministry of Health, Welfare and Sport.
-The remaining €2.5 million will be made available through advance payments by local authorities and internal efficiency measures by JHF.
+The remaining €2.5 million will be made available through advance payments by local authorities and streamlined internal measures by JHF.

 Implementing the plan will not require additional financial support from local authorities in the short term.
 Additional financial support may be requested in the future.
 In that case, the Frisian local authorities will take separate decision on this.
 For the transitions (including phasing out closed youth care), government funds are still available (SPUK funds).
 By implementing this plan, we working together for continuity, quality and affordability of youth care in Friesland.